 Water is Devon’s most valuable natural resource.
 Our damp climate has helped to create the internationally important blanket bogs of Dartmoor and Exmoor, wet acidic grasslands of the Culm (over 80% of England’s remaining culm grassland is found in Devon), and 3,500 km of streams and rivers, ranging from fast-flowing upland watercourses to meandering lowland rivers.

 Current issues include the pollution of water courses, bathing waters and shell fisheries; barriers to fish movement; and serious flooding events.
 We need productive freshwater fisheries and shell fisheries, human communities protected from flooding and better quality wetlands, rivers and bathing waters.

-- Catchment based approach – Our watercourses and wetlands are managed most effectively through a Catchment Based Approach; a community-led approach to monitor and manage the quality of the river environment from source to sea through collaborative working.
-The aim of a Catchment Based Approach is to deliver a range of environmental, social and economic benefits while protecting our water environments for the benefit of all.
+Catchment based approach – a community-led approach to monitor and manage the quality of the river environment from source to sea through collaborative working.